We compare primary and secondary marketplaces. Prices might be higher or lower than face value.

 Serie A

-Compare football trips to Bologna
+Compare football trips with Bologna

 Bologna tickets

-Fan guide to Bologna and Stadio Renato Dall'Ara
+Supporter's guide to Bologna and Stadio Renato Dall'Ara

 Stadio Renato Dall'Ara